We may receive compensation when you click on links to products from our partners.

 4. Exhibit a Professional Demeanor:

 It’s okay to be a little nervous at an interview, but you want to be especially aware of your behavior if you have a habit of being fidgety or looking unsure of yourself when interviewing.
-If you need to, practice with friends or family until you can successfully achieve a calm, confident, yet energetic and motivated demeanor.
-Your overall attitude during the interview process can speak volumes, and interviewers will we taking mental notes of how you behave.
+If you need to, practice with friends or family until you can successfully achieve a calm, confident, yet energetic, and motivating demeanor.
+Your overall attitude during the interview process can speak volumes, and interviewers will be taking mental notes of how you behave.

 6. Follow Up